Decentralized Algorithms for Wasserstein Barycenters: Non-Strongly Convex Optimization Problem

 From $\lm$-strong convexity of $f(x, \xi)$, we obtain that $\hat F_\lm(x)$ is also $\lm$-strongly convex

 From this and \eqref{eq:MLipscht_cont} it follows

 For any $x \in X$ and $ x^*_\lm = \arg\min\limits_{x\in X} {F}_\lm(x)$ we consider

-From \citep[Theorem 6]{shalev2009stochastic} we have with probability at least $ 1 -\alpha$
+From \citep[Theorem 6]{shalev2009stochastic} we have with probability at least $ 1 -\beta$

-Using this and \eqref{eq:sup_opt_empr} for \eqref{eq:Fxhatx} we obtain with probability at least $ 1 -\alpha$
+Using this and \eqref{eq:sup_opt_empr} for \eqref{eq:Fxhatx} we obtain with probability at least $ 1 -\beta$

-\end{proof} The next theorem proves the eliminating the linear dependence on $n$ in the sample size of the regularized SAA approach for a non-strongly convex objective (see estimate \eqref{eq:SNSm}), and estimates the auxiliary precision for the regularized SAA problem \eqref{eq:aux_e_quad}. \begin{theorem} Let $f(x,\xi)$ be convex and $M$-Lipschitz continuous w.r.t $x$ and let $\hat x_{\e'}$ be such that
+\end{proof} The next theorem proves the eliminating the linear dependence on $n$ in the sample size of the regularized SAA approach for a non-strongly convex objective (see estimate \eqref{eq:SNSm}), and estimates the auxiliary precision for the regularized SAA problem \eqref{eq:aux_e_quad}. \begin{theorem} Let $f(x,\xi)$ be convex and $M$-Lipschitz continuous w.r.t. $x$ in the $\ell_2$-norm and let $r(x,x^1)$ be 1-strongly convex and $M_r$-Lipschitz continuous w.r.t. $x$ in the $\ell_2$-norm.
+Let $\hat x_{\e'}$ be such that

 To satisfy